Central Processing Technology Technical Certificate

 Admission Procedure and Deadlines

-The admission procedure outlined below must be completed no later than mid-August to apply for the program beginning in fall semester.
+The admission procedure outlined below must be completed no later than mid-June to apply for the program beginning in fall semester.

 The application process for the Central Processing Technology program is as follows: